davelively14/locorum/README.md

 For deployed v0.2, visit [Locorum](https://boiling-beach-47326.herokuapp.com/) from your browser.

 ## v0.3 to do list
+- Persist search results
-- Create project_channel
+  - Create results table
-- Integrate with search_channel
+  - Associate with searches
+  - Load on project/search load
+  - Display "as of" for each search

+## v0.4 to do list
 - Deprecate name of search from database

-## v0.4 to do list
+## v0.5 to do list
 - Add more backends.
 Priorities: Bing, Facebook, Yelp, MapQuest, Foursquare, Superpages
 - Fix WhitePages nil return